Mylinde/FreeGPT/README.md

 ## Running the Application :rocket:
 To run the application, run the following command:

 I suggest to use the python -B flag to not generate the bytecode cache.
-It ensures that any changes made to the source code will be reflected in the next run, without having to manually delete the bytecode cache.
+It ensures that any changes made to the code will be reflected in the next run, without having to manually delete the bytecode cache.

 ```
 python -m gunicorn --config gunicorn_config.py run:app